 Financial assistance covers registration fees, transportation and living expenses.
 An applicant may receive one SSHRC International Travel grant (up to $1500) per year (i.e., one conference between June 1st of one year and May 31st of the following year).

 Only researchers who are SSHRC-eligible may apply.
 Examples of disciplines that may be considered are: Archival Science, Communications and Media Studies, Leisure Studies, History, Philosophy, Religious Studies, Anthropology, Criminology, Demography, Economics, Education, Urban and Regional Studies, Environmental Studies, Folklore, Geography, Industrial Relations, Law, Management, Business, Administrative Studies, Political Science, Psychology, Social Work, Sociology, Interdisciplinary Studies, and Women's Studies.

 To be eligible, the applicant must also:

-- Be a full-time tenured or tenure-track faculty; and
+- Be a full-time tenured or tenure-track faculty

-- Priority will be given to early career (within 5 years) scholars that are not a current grantee from SSHRC and plans to submit a proposal to an external agency within 18 months.
+- Priority will be given to early career (within 5 years) scholars that are not a current grantee from SSHRC.

-- Before being eligible to apply for the next round of SSHRC travel grants, you need to show proof of acceptance of a peer-reviewed paper related to the data presented at a conference previously funded by a SSHRC travel grant.
+- Proof of acceptance of a peer-reviewed paper related to the data presented at the conference previously funded by a SSHRC travel grant.